Remote Control

 Discord bot Lets allowed Discord users send prompts by DM or mention Discord bot token and allowlist

 Use Tailscale serve for tailnet-only exposure.
-Do not use public Tailscale funneling or direct public-internet exposure during the alpha.
+Do not use public Tailscale funneling or direct public-internet exposure during the beta.
+Treat tailnet URLs as private access details and redact them from screenshots, logs, and support reports.

 Sero Remote web access

 Sero Remote is the browser-based remote UI.
-It can show workspaces and sessions, send prompts, display streamed responses/tool activity, and expose remote panels such as files or artifacts where supported.
+It can show workspaces and sessions, send prompts, display streamed responses/tool activity, expose remote panels such as files or artifacts where supported, and open registered workspace dev servers as remote previews.

 Sero Remote chat